ausaccessfed/dev-portal/docs/_verifid-series/01-overview.md

     - How to integrate your application with VerifID
 - Federation Manager Authentication
     - How to authenticate to Federation Manager (Test)
-- Connect a service
+- Connect a client
-    - How to register a new service with AAF using VerifID
+    - How to register a new client with AAF using VerifID

 ## What you'll need
 - AAF login credentials